2024 Best Liberal Arts / Sciences & Humanities Schools in Utah

 Ranked #3 in popularity, liberal arts / sciences & humanities is one of the most sought-after degree programs in the nation.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 For its 2024 ranking, College Factual looked at 7 schools in Utah to determine which ones were the best for liberal arts / sciences & humanities students pursuing a degree.
-Combined, these schools handed out 13,370 degrees in liberal arts / sciences & humanities to qualified students.
+When you put them all together, these colleges and universities awarded 13,975 degrees in liberal arts / sciences & humanities during the 2021-2022 academic year.

 Choosing a Great Liberal Arts / Sciences & Humanities School